top of page

 It is a Youtube video, in two parts.
 If you only want the hanhaba obi instructions, they are in Part 2.

-Putting on a yukata & hanhaba obi - Part 1 video here
+Putting on a yukata & hanhaba obi - Part 1 video HERE

-Putting on a yukata & hanhaba obi - Part 2 video here
+Putting on a yukata & hanhaba obi - Part 2 video HERE

 How to put on a nagoya obi.

-There is a video (in two parts), part 1 here and part 2 here with a lesson in how to put on a nagoya obi.
+There is a video (in two parts), part 1 HERE and part 2 HERE with a lesson in how to put on a Nagoya obi.
 Nagoya obi have the sash section already folded in half and the rear knot section at full width.

-The woman in the video is wearing her kimono, with the fold-over tied at the waist, to adjust length, and is wearing a (pink) date-jime obi plus an obi ita (stiffening board) round her waist .
+The woman in the video is wearing her kimono, with the fold-over (ohashiori) tied at the waist, to adjust length, and is wearing a (pink) date-jime obi plus an obi ita (stiffening board) round her waist .
 Her (white) obi ita has an elastic strap round the back, most have no strap and are just held in place by the obi.
 She puts the nagoya obi on top of those.

 You can also get pre-shaped, two part nagoya obi, which do away with all the time consuming, complicated tying, but look the same once on.
 If you visit this site's obi section, you can see all kinds of obis, including nagoya and pre-shaped, two part obis

-The makura (pillow) she mentions is an obi bustle pad, which pads out the top of the rear knot and is hidden inside the knot, covered by an obiage.
+The makura (obi pillow) that she mentions is an obi bustle pad, which pads out the top of the rear knot and is hidden inside the knot, covered by an obiage.
 The obiage is a scarf-like tie that goes around the top of the obi sash and is tied at the front, then partially tucked under the sash.
 Around the middle, to help hold the obi in place, is a cord called an obijime, also tied at the front.

 otaikoSeeThru.jpg

-There is a video with a lesson in how to put on a maru or fukuro obi here.
+There is a video with a lesson in how to put on a maru or fukuro obi HERE.
 These obi do not have the sash section already folded in half, you fold that section yourself and leave the rear knot section at full width.

 You can also get pre-shaped, two part nagoya obi, which do away with all the time consuming, complicated tying, but look the same once on.
 If you visit this site's obi section, you can see all kinds of obis, including nagoya and pre-shaped, two part obis